Frijol/climate-change/glossary.md

 # capacity factor
 the ratio of a power plant's actual output to its theoretical potential output at full capacity

+# carbon cycle
+Seasonal cycling of carbon dioxide around the earth, which fluctuates annually between lows in the summer and highs in the winter.
+Plants and other photosynthesizing organisms consume carbon dioxide in the summer.
+When the plants die in the fall and cease to photosynthesize, the plants are eaten by bacteria, fungi, and animals, which exhale carbon dioxide.
+Most of the vegetation on the planet is in the Northern Hemisphere, so the Earth's carbon cycle follows Northern Hemisphere seasons.

 # carbon engineering
 Geoengineering to pull carbon out of the atmosphere